goabstract/Awesome-Design-Tools/README.md

 * [Abstract](https://www.goabstract.com/) — a platform for design teams to version, manage and collaborate on Sketch files.
 * [Kactus](https://kactus.io/) —  design version control without changing your tools.
 Manage changes, document work and keep your team in sync.
 * [Versions](https://versions.sympli.io) — a version control tool for designers with visual diff, merge and conflict resolution.
+* [Folio](http://folioformac.com/) — a simple version control system for design teams; based on Git.
+* [Plant](https://plantapp.io/) — a Mac app and Sketch plugin offering complete version control for designers and teams.

 ### Font Tools

 * [Fontface Ninja](https://fontface.ninja/) — browser extension to discover what fonts are being used on any website.
 * [FontSpark](https://fontspark.app/) — simple tool to help designers quickly find the best fonts for their projects.
 * [Sans Forgetica](http://sansforgetica.rmit/) —  downloadable font that is scientifically designed to help you remember your study notes.
 * [Webfont](https://webfontapp.com/) — create and maintain custom SVG icon fonts, made a shared library of icons.
+* [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/) — a hassle-free way to self-host Google Fonts.

 ### Color Picker Tools
 If you are looking for eyedropper tool, color identifier tool or color capture tool, here you go: